zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 ### Constructing a Simple Angular UI

 Angular application plug-ins for Zowe are structured such that the source code exists within `webClient/src/app`.
-In here, you can create modules, components, templates and services in whatever hierarchy desired.
-For the application plug-in we are making here however, we will add three files:
+In here, you can create modules, components, templates and services in any hierarchy.
+For the application plug-in we are creating however, we will add three files:

 - userbrowser.module.ts
 - userbrowser-component.html